 You see, just like a home sale, the flooring makes a little difference, but not necessarily a significant difference.
 Everyone has different personal tastes.
 That dark laminate, you may love it, but a sizable portion of the populace prefers carpet.
 And that laminate is about three times more costly than carpet.

-On the other side of the equation, a house undergoing significant improvements, such as upgrading the kitchen and bathrooms, YES, do that flooring then too, but you don't have to go to a high price laminate!
+On the other side of the equation, a house undergoing significant improvements, such as upgrading the kitchen and bathrooms, YES, do that flooring then too, but you don't have to go to a high-price laminate!
 Improve it, in other words!
-Don't spend on the high-end product that you might put in
+Don't spend on the high-end product that you might put in your personal home, instead, go for middle-of-the-road flooring.

 We have a great many owners I have worked with over the years, and what I come away with, consistently, is the different ways people view their rental properties.
 I have seen people blow massive amounts on custom wood gates.
 Bypassing the badly needed appliance replacement, and I have seen the reverse, throwing a lot of money at appliances at the expense of everyday old functional and necessary items.